vavoor/pipifax-lang/pipifax-spec.md

 # Pipifax - The Language

 Pipifax is a small procedural programming language.
-It was designed as a demo vehicle for a compiler construction class.
+It was designed as a demo vehicle for a compiler construction class at the [Duale Hochschule Baden-Württemberg](https://www.dhbw-stuttgart.de).

 ## Trivia